 THE ETERNAL MOMENT

-Stephen the first martyr in the book of Acts is a burning bush worth looking into.
-Stephen with his servant heart, Stephen with his knowledge and his ability to bring the eternal plan of God down to everyday speech.
+Stephen, the first martyr in the book of Acts, is a burning bush worth looking into.
+Stephen with his servant’s heart, Stephen with his knowledge and his ability to bring the eternal plan of God down to everyday speech.
 Stephen used by God to bring so much healing.
 Stephen is dead, way too young and way too soon.
-In the moment it makes no sense.
+At the moment it makes no sense.
 Where is the last minute rescue?
 Where is the hero who comes and makes everything right?
 What we cannot see in this moment of death, is the heart of a man standing nearby and approving of this stoning.
-The heart of a man who was not at the cross of Christ to see Him say, “Father, forgive them”.
+The heart of a man who was not at the cross of Christ to see Him say, “Father, forgive them.”
 He is not one of the original apostles.
 He hates this new sect that has sprung up in his religion with a righteous hatred born out of years of training, years of getting to know about God.
-This man is about to be confronted with a man who has a vision of God, whose face shines, who repeats the words of His Savior while being murdered, “Father, forgive them”.
+This man is about to be confronted with a man who has a vision of God, whose face shines, who repeats the words of His Savior while being murdered, “Father, forgive them.”
 The servant, Stephen, demonstrated the same supernatural love as his Master, Jesus, when confronted with murderous hatred.
 This demonstration became a goad that Paul would be kicking against in his inner man until the day when mercy collapsed his worldview with a blinding light and a voice with a simple question.

 When cancer came to Kathy throwing it murderous stones, grace came to Kathy too.
-She was held by her Savior and many who saw her trust have been given grace to face their stones, to trust Him in the dark, and to sing at midnight.
+She was held by her Savior and many who saw her trust have been given the grace to face their stones, to trust Him in the dark, and to sing at midnight.
 Like Stephen as an isolated event, a moment in time, it makes no sense, but this is a story being written by an eternal God who is ever working to burst into a fallen planet with redemption and love.